olliesharp5/rock-paper-scissors-lizard-spock/README.md

 ![wireframe](insert filepath for wireframe)

 ### Surface
-TO CHANGE
-I have selected an antique white (#faebd7) and dark green (#435426) color palette.
-I also used a background image with badminton themes in 2 sections of the site.
-The color palette was chosen because i wanted it to represent the sophisticated and clinical nature of the sport of badminton as well as directly reflecting the colors seen on a badminton court.
+I have selected white (#FFFFFF) and dark red (#B10D19) color palette.
+I also used a background color which gradients from dark red (#B10D19) to orange (#f0882f).
+This provides a dynamic and playful backdrop to the game area on the site.
+The color pallette for the game area was chosen because it matched that of the logo and also provided good contrast and accessibility.

 ## Technologies